xmartlabs/xmartlabs.github.io/_posts/2020-06-01-how-to-speed-up-inference-in-your-deep-learning-model.md

 And it is often that in this last question we focus mostly on obtaining the best accuracy for the dataset.
 This makes the most sense, as it allows us to validate if the project is feasible.
-If we need to invest in more data for the model to fulfil the goal we intend it to.
+If we need to invest in more data for the model to fulfill its goal.

 For some projects, slow inference speed is not a dealbreaker.
 But what happens when it is?